Simon-graiff/Mobile2/README.md

         break;
 ...
 ````
 First the title, category and ID have to be extracted from the event.
 Then a simple switch is performed, since special restrictions have to be processed for every event.
 Every event category has its own switch statement.
 After processing the code in a certain case, the event is only drawn, if the before fetched filter option is true.
-Before drawing the event, using the drawMarker(...) method, the event is stored to another event list.
+Upon drawing the event, using the drawMarker(...) method, the event is stored to another event list.
 This list is used by the EventList, which displays all received events in a single list.
 The advantage of this processing is that the events have just to be downloaded and filtered once.

 **Draw markers to the map**